RaiPrabesh/Data-Analysis-SQL-Excel/README.md

         * In the Data Import Wizard, the data location was selected using "Browse".
         * The option to include the header row was selected.
         * The import method was set to "Insert," a table name was provided, and all rows were selected for import.
-        * All columns were included.
-        * The import process was completed.
     * Primary keys were assigned as follows:
         * For the COUNTRYLIST table, INCIDENT\_KEY was set as the primary key.
         * For the DEFENSELOG and INDUSTRYLIST tables, INCIDENT\_KEY, SECURITY\_VULNERABILITY\_TYPE, and TARGET\_INDUSTRY were set as primary keys, respectively.